nkoster/probo/README.md

 This is a very simple EXPERIMENTAL virus program that runs in Linux.

 This is a DANGEROUS experiment.

-Do not run as `root`.
+Do not run as root.
 Only test inside a dedicated directory.

 #### Bootstrap procedure